When Less is More: The LLM Scaling Paradox in Context Compression: Introduction

-Language models in context compression mostly act as compressors which map natural language tokens into a small set of memory tokens~\cite{ge2023context, li2025prompt, li2025upfront}, thus facilitating downstream decoding.
-In line with the prevalence of scaling hypothesis, existing studies also report that larger compressors improve compression quality across various tasks~\cite{dai2025pretraining,lin2025refrag}.
-Yet, as illustrated in Fig.~\ref{fig:teaser}, a side-fidelity paradox exists.
-That is, when reconstructing the phrase \textit{blue-banded bee} and \textit{the bee shakes pollen loose from flowers}, lite compressor (e.g., Qwen-3 0.6B) produces minor literal deviations that preserve the original meaning.
-In contrast, larger compressors (e.g., LLAMA-3.2 90B) exhibit two critical failure modes: \textit{1) knowledge overwriting}, where source facts (\textit{blue-banded bee}) are replaced with the model's internal knowledge, \ie, \textit{honey bee}, and 2) \textit{semantic drift}, where reconstructions deviate from the literal source content, \ie, \textit{the flower vibrates its anthers to shake pollen loose onto bees}.
+Language models in context compression typically act as compressors, mapping natural language into a small set of memory tokens for decoding acceleration~\cite{ge2023context, li2025prompt, li2025upfront, he2025clara, kuratov2025cramming}.
+In line with the prevalence of scaling hypothesis, prior studies also report that larger compressors yield better compression quality across diverse tasks~\cite{dai2025pretraining,lin2025refrag,berton2025compllm}.
+Yet, as illustrated in Fig.~\ref{fig:teaser}, a size-fidelity paradox emerges.
+When reconstructing the phrase \textit{blue-banded bee} and \textit{the bee shakes pollen loose from flowers}, a lite compressor (\eg, Qwen-3 0.6B) produces only minor literal deviations that preserve the original meaning.
+In contrast, larger compressors (\eg, LLaMA-3.2 90B) exhibit two critical failure modes: \textit{1) knowledge overwriting}, where source facts (\textit{blue-banded bee}) are replaced with the model internal knowledge, \eg, \textit{honey bee}, and 2) \textit{semantic drift}, where reconstructions deviate from the literal source, \eg, \textit{the flower vibrates its anthers to shake pollen loose onto bees}.
+While somewhat dissatisfying, standard reconstruction-level evaluations fail to capture this degradation~\cite{longpre2021entity,ming2024faitheval,long2025copy}.

-While somewhat dissatisfying, standard metrics on reconstruction performance fail to capture this degradation~\cite{longpre2021entity,ming2024faitheval,long2025copy}.
-To this end, this paper designs two diagnostic QA tasks that isolate knowledge overwriting and semantic drift.
-We conduct extensive experiments across two mainstream LLM families, Qwen and LLAMA, spanning 0.6B to 90B parameters at multiple compression ratios.
-The results systematically confirms both the existence and generality of the paradox.
-Beyond verification, these tasks further establish a principled evaluation framework that reveals fidelity failures invisible to surface metrics.

-To further answer how scaling-induced changes in model architecture cause larger compressors to sacrifice literal accuracy, we probe the internal properties of compressor models via targeted probes and mechanistic analysis.
-We find that model size is a surface-level factor; the deeper causes lie in two core capabilities: \textit{semantic capacity} and \textit{generative uncertainty}.
-Specifically, larger models exhibit higher effective rank, dispersing representations across broader semantic subspaces where parametric knowledge can more easily interfere.
-Similarly, they also exhibit lower conditional entropy, reflecting confident generative priors that readily override ambiguous encodings.
-Our mechanistic analysis reveals a fundamental tradeoff: the very properties that enable complex reasoning in large models interfere with the rigid fidelity required for faithful reconstruction.